 I must also admit that I do not understand why we are put in such a situation; actually, I do not know whom to reproach for it.
 Our delegation has no mandate to discuss these issues.
-We only have, on the agenda of the session, the issue of creating a committee of foreign ministers that we are prepared for, and - in addition - we have proposals as to the measures to be adopted by the Consultative Political Committee.
+We only have, on the agenda of the session, the issue of creating FNM which we are prepared for, and - in addition - we have proposals as to the measures to be adopted by the Consultative Political Committee.